-TEXT AND MATERIALS
+REQUIRED TEXT AND MATERIALS

-Bushong, Stewart C. Radiologic Science for Technologists.
-10th Edition.
-2013.
-Elsevier/Mosby.
+Bushong, S.C., Radiologic Science for Technologists - Physics, Biology, & Protection.
+12th Edition.
+2021.
+Elsevier -supplemental material provided by instructor

 ATTENDANCE POLICY

 SPC - Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.